wtechgo/vidhop-android/readme.md

 Here are the [Termux docs for configuring SSH](https://wiki.termux.com/wiki/Remote_Access) just in case.

-## Config.ini

-The update mechanism (`git reset --hard`) will overwrite your configuration inside the `sync` files.
-To workaround this issue, you can put your SSH configuration (IP-address & user) in `config.ini`.
+## `config.ini` for user-specific settings

-The variables defined in `config.ini` will overwrite the defaults.
+The variables defined in `config.ini` will overwrite VidHop defaults defined in `/vidhop/bin/vars`.

-Though `config.ini` was created predominantly to counter the update issue, other customization can also be defined there, like the location of your VidHop media directory.
+VidHop will look for `config.ini` at `/vidhop/config/config.ini`.

 You can copy and, or rename `config.ini.template` to `config.ini` and customize it to match your needs.

+Configurations defined in `config.ini` will "survive" updates which would otherwise overwrite `sync` and `vars` files.
 ## Censored videos

 Censored videos are often still accessible via [Tor browser](https://www.torproject.org/download/).
 You can still use